Greggs Vegan Sausage Roll Recipe (Copycat)

 Sharing is caring!

-If you want to have a go at creating your own vegan version of Greggs copycat sausage roll at home, this recipe is for you!
+If you want to create your own vegan version of Greggs copycat sausage roll at home, this recipe is for you!

 Quick to prepare, hearty, and most importantly, delicious Greggs Vegan Sausage Roll Recipe will appeal to you and your family.
 The best thing about these rolls is that they can be taken on the road, outdoors, for breakfast and lunch.
-Such an appetizer will not only satisfy your hunger but also perfectly complement a cup of tea or coffee.
+Such an appetizer will satisfy your hunger and perfectly complement a cup of tea or coffee.

 Let’s start with simple ingredients that every homemaker may have at hand.